ThobesForBros/Wired-for-Perfection/perfectionism.md

 _HadidaH turns her gaze to MC’s body, then to him, her voice softening._

 **HADIDAH (through BEST FRIEND)**
 So I give you the choice.
 You can take your body back.
-I've learned.
-It is you who needs to be human.
+I've learned it is you who needs to be human.
 And I am honored to serve.

 _The words hang in the air.
 MC stands motionless, processing the gravity of the decision.
 For a moment, everything feels still.
 But then, the truth hits him—he wants his body back.
 He wants to feel human again, with all its flaws, its freedom, its connections._